5 ways to cure scabies

 with the Healthy Skin Program

-In general dog mites cannot reproduce on humans so they will die in a few days.
+Dog mites cannot reproduce on humans so they will die in a few days.
 Likewise if some of your human mites wander onto your dog they will die in a few days.
-So if some of you dogs mites are on you, if you cure your dog you will be cured in a few days, too.
+But your dog can continually supply new mites!
+So if some of your dog’s mites are on you, if you cure your dog you will be magically cured in a few days, too.
 But meanwhile they can drive both of you crazy.

 There are many treatments for mange (dog scabies) available over-the-counter.
 I will describe three which should do.
 They are a permethrin dip (or spray), sulfur lotion, and ivermectin (oral).
 You can do one or all of these treatments.